-This course defines and identifies pathology, disease, abnormal laboratory findings, pathogenesis, etiology, history, clinical manifestations, morbidity, mortality, prognosis and epidemiology.
-Classifications for most diseases are identified by body system.
-Content within this course defines and describes the pathophysiology of certain diseases while illustrating anticipated impairments, functional limitations, and disabilities that may, in conjunction with the disease, impact the patient.
-This approach is complemented by identifying the physical therapy interventions and the role of the physical therapist assistant in the disease management.
-Prerequisites: ANAT200, ANAT200-L improve functional outcomes in patients of varying diagnoses, ages and physiological states.
+This course presents foundational knowledge for application of therapeutic exercise to improve functional outcomes in patients of varying diagnoses, ages and physiological states.
 Primary areas of study include: prevention and wellness, range of motion, stretching, peripheral joint mobilization, resistive exercise, exercise physiology and the introduction to cardiac rehabilitation.
 Relating movement to the anatomy, physiology, arthrokinematics and arthrokinetics are the underpinning fundamentals in this course.
 Recognition of safety parameters including precautions and contraindications is required, as is an understanding of normal and abnormal physiological responses associated with varying forms of exercise.
 Emphasis is placed on role utilization of the physical therapist assistant and communication strategies within the established plan of care.
 Prerequisites: PTA214, PTA214-L